Gamete and Zygote Intrafallopian Transfer (GIFT and ZIFT) for Infertility

 What To Think About

 ZIFT requires two separate procedures.
-The first procedure is to collect the eggs from the woman's ovaries.
-The second procedure is done several days later when the fertilized egg (zygote) is placed in her fallopian tube.
+The first is to collect the eggs from the woman's ovaries.
+The second is done several days later when the fertilized egg (zygote) is placed in her fallopian tube.

 ZIFT and GIFT procedures both cost approximately $15,000 to $20,000 for each attempt.
 In vitro fertilization usually costs less.